pete911/go-examples/binary/README.md

 ```

 ### XOR
-toggle subste of the bits
+toggle subset of the bits
 `1010 ^ 1001 - 11`

 ```